|TradingView Pricing & Software|

 Best for U.S. & International Investors & Traders who Value a Huge Social Community, Great Price & Excellent Fundamental & Technical Analysis Tools.
 TradingView is Easy to Use Yet Incredibly Powerful Covering Nearly Every Stock Exchange on Earth.

 TradingView is a cloud-based Stocks, Forex & Cryptocurrency technical analysis platform combining charts, screening, and backtesting.
 With a huge social community sharing trading ideas it is the best place to connect and learn.
-This in-depth review shows that the scanning, charting & backtesting is industry-leading.
+This in-depth TradingView review tests the scanning, charting, backtesting, and pricing.

 I actively use TradingView every day as a key tool in my portfolio.